Winner of the 2017 Tribeca Film Festival Audience Award for Documentary

 Director and childhood friend Greg Campbell takes viewers on a global journey to meet those in Chris's most influential photos, and to uncover their little known backstories.

-Photography by Greg Campbell, Nic Bothma, Katie Orlinsky, Jeff Swensen and Nicole Tung.
+Photography, clockwise, by Greg Campbell, Nic Bothma, Katie Orlinsky, Jeff Swensen and Nicole Tung.

-Background photos by Chris Hondros.
+Background photos on subsequent pages by Chris Hondros.